Terms and conditions of business

 After the specialist treatment, you will be referred back to us to continue your pet’s treatment.
 Clients must settle their referral account with the referral centre directly.

 There are no restrictions in your seeking a second opinion from another vet for your pet’s treatment.
 The second vet will need to contact us to obtain your pet’s clinical records so that conflicting treatments can be avoided.
-This is a professional obligation expected of veterinary practices.
+It is also a professional obligation that is expected of vets.

 After the second opinion has been given, you may be referred back to us.